-d) IFRS 13, Fair Value Measurement
+c) IFRS 13, Fair Value Measurement

 IFRS 13, Fair Value Measurement, is a comprehensive standard for fair value measurement and disclosure for use across all IFRS.
 The new standard clarifies that fair value is the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants, at the measurement date.
 Under existing IFRS, guidance on measuring and disclosing fair value is dispersed among the specific standards requiring fair value measurements and does not always reflect a clear measurement basis or consistent disclosures.
-The adoption of this standard will not have a material impact on the Corporation's financial statements.
-However, it will impact the annual disclosures and these disclosures could be extensive.
+The adoption of this standard did not have a material impact on the Corporation's financial statements.